deathworlders/online/content/books/deathworlders/chapter-12-only-human.md

 Jen suddenly became very grateful for the practice she'd had in the art of lying, and bobbled her head in a way that could mean anything but didn't really meaning anything *specific*.
 Powell apparently took it agreeably.

-"Anyway," he continued "the ships we're putting up - or, at least, the Lockheed ones that NATO are buying - are built around *not* that.
+"Anyway," he continued "the ships we're putting up---or, at least, the Lockheed ones that NATO are buying---are built around *not* that.
 Long-range weaponry, evasive maneuvers, fookloads of electronic warfare.
 We use capacitors full of reserve power rather than big reactors, so our ships are small and agile little buggers, built to hit and fade, rip things a new one in the opening seconds, then jump out, recharge, come back and do it again."

 "Our weapons stack up to theirs?"
 Jen asked.
 That part was genuine news.
 She'd known for some time that most weapons that she might find pointed at her were nowhere near as deadly as their equivalent on Earth, but she had always assumed that with thousands of years of science behind them, spaceship guns would be far in advance of anything humanity had yet invented.